Early Life

-Manuel Bamba Villar Jr. was born on December 13, 1949, in Tondo, Manila, Philippines.
-He grew up in a modest household; his father was a government employee, and his mother sold seafood in a local market.
-Despite the financial hardships, Villar pursued education with determination.
-He earned a degree in Business Administration from the University of the Philippines – Diliman and later completed his Master's in Business Administration at the same institution.
+Manuel B. Villar Jr. was born on December 13, 1949, in Tondo, Manila, Philippines.
+He grew up in a modest family; his father was a government employee, and his mother sold seafood.
+From a young age, Villar assisted his mother in selling shrimp and fish, instilling in him the values of hard work and perseverance.
+He attended Isabelo delos Reyes Elementary School, Tondo Parochial School, and Mapúa Institute of Technology.
+He earned a bachelor's degree in business administration and a master's degree in business administration from the University of the Philippines Diliman.

 Rise to Success